kciarnie/Weather/README.md

 - To run the project Navigate to the *Weather* folder on your machine where you cloned it.
 Open the project using *Weather.xcodeproj* file.
 To run the project, type COMMAND+R (⌘+R).

 ## User Guide to use the app
-- On Launch if app is connected to the internet it automatically fetches forcast for deafult city.
+- On Launch if app is connected to the internet it automatically fetches forceast for default city.
 - By clicking on a city, it will go to the next screen which is the details screen of the city and fetch the data of the city clicked.

 ## Technical Details